 Nature is fascinating and so is physics let alone quantum physics!
 Join us as we delve into the lives of scientists and the complexity of their research topics.
 Grab a drink, hop on a bus or go for a walk and listen to the many different stories about being a scientist and basically doing something for a living only a few can understand.

 Our guests are all involved in the research mission of ML4Q, a German consortium dedicated to develop the best hardware platform for quantum information technology, and provide comprehensive blueprints for a functional quantum information network.

-Listen here to the full podcast episode with Martino or using your podcatcher.
+Listen here to the full podcast episode with David or using your podcatcher.